DreamLifting: A Plug-in Module Lifting MV Diffusion Models for 3D Asset Generation: Introduction

 Although recent advances in native 3D generation~\cite{yang2024hunyuan3d, zhang2024clay, zhao2025hunyuan3d, yang2025holopart,he2025sparseflex,li2025triposg, wu2025direct3ds2gigascale3dgeneration, li2025sparc3d} have produced highly detailed geometries, these methods still fail to model vivid PBR textures.
 Early works, including distillation-based approaches~\cite{poole2022dreamfusion,wang2023score, chen2023fantasia3d, lin2023magic3d, wang2024prolificdreamer, chen2024text, tang2023dreamgaussian} and multi-view generation–reconstruction pipelines~\cite{shi2023zero123++, long2024wonder3d, liu2023syncdreamer, shi2023mvdream,li2023instant3d, hong2023lrm, xu2023dmv3d, xu2024instantmesh, tang2024lgm, xu2024grm}, typically bake textures as simple vertex colors, which do not support relighting or photorealistic rendering.
 While these methods can leverage multi-view material diffusion models to synthesize PBR textures and project them onto UV maps, such operations introduce additional issues such as misalignment or blurring in the texture maps.
 3DTopia-XL~\cite{chen20243dtopia} compresses SDF and PBR materials into a specially designed 3D representation named PrimX and builds a latent diffusion model upon PrimX, resulting in an end-to-end 3D asset generation framework.
 However, it is challenging to satisfy the need for large quantities of high-quality, PBR-ready 3D assets required to train 3DTopia-XL.
 Therefore, the community requires new data-efficient paradigms for PBR-ready 3D asset generation.

 To explore a new paradigm for 3D asset generation, we introduce a novel perspective on utilizing 2D MV diffusion models.
 Previous works~\cite{huang2024mv,long2024wonder3d,shi2023zero123++} demonstrate that MV RGB diffusion models can synthesize multi-view consistent images, from which 3D meshes can be extracted using neural 3D reconstruction methods~\cite{wang2021neus,mildenhall2021nerf}, indicating the implicit geometry priors encapsulated in the MV RGB diffusion models.
 Furthermore, subsequent studies~\cite{qiu2024richdreamer,li2024idarb,liang2025diffusionrenderer,sun2025depth} extend diffusion models to generate multi-view consistent surface normal maps, depth maps, and PBR materials, which inherently encode valuable PBR priors.
 These pioneering works underscore the encapsulated geometric and PBR priors in MV diffusion models, making them well suited for high-quality 3D asset creation.
-In this paper, we propose to explore a novel scheme to \textit{exploit the encapsulated priors for direct 3D asset generation without relying on large reconstruction models (LRMs) or neural reconstruction methods}.